Skip to main content

 The difference between a stress echo and a nuclear stress test is the imaging modality.
 A stress echo uses ultrasound to watch the heart contract before and after exercise.
 A nuclear stress test uses an IV tracer and gamma camera to image blood flow under stress.
 Stress echo uses no radiation.
 Nuclear stress test offers slightly higher sensitivity in some cases.

 Coronary calcium score regression is rare.
-Soft plaque regression is achievable with aggressive ApoB lowering, inflammation control, and lifestyle change.
+Soft plaque regression is achievable with intensive ApoB lowering, inflammation control, and lifestyle change.
 Calcium often increases over time even on statins, because dying soft plaque calcifies as it stabilizes.
 We watch soft plaque, not calcium, when assessing treatment response.

 FFR-CT (HeartFlow) calculates the functional flow reserve across coronary stenoses from a CCTA dataset, telling us if a blockage is actually limiting blood flow.
 Cleerly focuses on plaque burden and composition.
 The two are complementary: FFR-CT answers "is this blockage limiting flow?"
 Cleerly answers "what kind of plaque is here?"